Zacks Earnings Trends Highlights: American Express, JPMorgan, Citigroup and Wells Fargo

 Here are the key points:

-- We are off to a great start in the Q3 earnings season.
-Not only are most companies easily beating estimates, but the tone and substance of guidance and management commentary are also mostly reassuring and favorable.
-This should help sustain the positive estimate revisions trend that has been in place in recent months.

-- For the 58 S&P 500 members that have reported Q3 results, total earnings are up +15.4% from the same period last year on +8.0% higher revenue, with 86.2% beating EPS estimates and 79.3% beating revenue estimates.
-The proportion of these 58 index members beating both EPS and revenue estimates is 74.1%.
+- For the 99 S&P 500 members that have reported Q3 results, total earnings are up +13.7% from the same period last year on +8.2% higher revenues, with 86.9% beating EPS estimates and 81.8% beating revenue estimates.
+The proportion of these 99 index members beating both EPS and revenue estimates is 75.8%.

-- The Q3 earnings and revenue growth pace for these 58 index members represents a notable improvement over what we saw from this same group of companies in the first half of the year.
-The proportion of these 58 index members beating EPS and revenue estimates is tracking significantly above the historical averages for this same group of companies.

 Strong Start to the Q3 Earnings Season

-American Express AXP became the latest Finance player to beat Q3 earnings and revenue estimates, also providing positive and reassuring commentary about the health of the consumer and the broader economy.
+American Express AXP became the latest Finance player to beat Q3 earnings and revenue estimates, also offering positive, reassuring commentary on the health of the consumer and the broader economy.
 The American Express results followed similar results and commentary from the likes of JPMorgan JPM, Citigroup C, Wells Fargo WFC and others.

 The economic read-through from these bank results is reassuring and positive, notwithstanding worries about non-bank lenders following a few bankruptcies.
 Consumer spending and household financials remain stable on the back of a labor market that remains very strong.
 There are signs of improving credit demand, and delinquencies are off their highs, references to 'cockroaches' notwithstanding.